Axeldallize/th-assignment/README.md

 ## Security

 Security is a critical consideration when allowing an AI to interact with a database.
-This project implements three key layers of defense:
+I implemented three key layers of defense:

 1.  **Read-Only Database User:** The application connects to the PostgreSQL database using a dedicated user with read-only (`SELECT`) permissions.
 This is the most important security measure, as it fundamentally prevents the AI from performing any destructive operations (like `DROP`, `UPDATE`, or `DELETE`).